oracle-livelabs/goldengate/goldengate-microservices23ai-modern/east-replicate/east-replicate.md

     The EINIT Extract will run and then stop.

 5. In the left navigation, expand the EINIT Extract, and then select **Report**.
-Review the report output to confirm the Inital Load completed successfully.
+Review the report output to confirm the Initial Load completed successfully.

     ![Extract report - Initial Load running](./images/02-05a-einit-report.png " ")